craft-ai/craft-ai-starterkit-artik-cloud/README.md

 ![Application architecture](img/craftai_ARTIK_app.jpg)

 > Note: To keep the demo simple, the only feature of the light that is taken into account in the automation is the color.
-There is a finite set of colors used, which are descretized on a red component scale, as defined in the [src/data/colors.json](src/data/colors.json) file.
+There is a finite set of colors used, which are discretized on a red component scale, as defined in the [src/data/colors.json](src/data/colors.json) file.

 > Following the same pattern as what has been done to manage the color of the light bulb, it would be possible to automate its on/off state as well as its brightness by creating two dedicated agents.